Lorne Greene: Back on Canadian television

-Personal life
+Personal life and death

 Greene was married twice, first to Rita Hands of Toronto (1938–1960, divorced).
-Some reports list the start of their marriage as 1940.
-They had two children, twins born in 1945: Charles and Belinda Susan.
-His second wife was Nancy Deale (1961–1987, Greene's death), with whom he had one child, Gillian Dania Greene, who is married to director Sam Raimi.
+They had two children, twins born in 1944.
+His second wife was Nancy Deale (1961–1987, Greene's death), with whom he had one child.

-The Ponderosa II House was built by Greene in 1960 in Mesa, Arizona.
+Greene built the Ponderosa II House in Mesa, Arizona in 1960.
 It is located at 602 S. Edgewater Drive.
 It is a replica of the Bonanza set house from the former Ponderosa Ranch in Incline Village, Nevada.
 It is listed in the Mesa Historic Property Register.

-Death

-Greene died on 11 September 1987, aged 72, from complications from pneumonia, following ulcer surgery, in Santa Monica, California.
-He was interred at Hillside Memorial Park Cemetery in Culver City.
+Greene died on September 11, 1987, aged 72, from complications from pneumonia, following ulcer surgery, at Saint Johns' Hospital in Santa Monica, California.
+He is interred at Hillside Memorial Park Cemetery in Culver City.

 Honours and awards

-Greene was made an Officer of the Order of Canada on 28 October 1969, "for services to the Performing Arts and to the community."
+Greene was made an Officer of the Order of Canada on October 28, 1969, "for services to the Performing Arts and to the community."

 Greene was awarded an honorary doctor of laws degree by his alma mater, Queen's University, in 1971.
 He was the 1987 recipient of the Earle Grey Award for Lifetime Achievement at the Canadian Gemini Awards.
 He has a star on the Hollywood Walk of Fame at 1559 N. Vine Street.

 In 1974, Greene received the Golden Plate Award of the American Academy of Achievement.

 In February 1985, Greene was the Krewe of Bacchus King of Mardi Gras.

 In May 2006, Greene became one of the first of four entertainers to ever be honoured by Canada Post by being featured on a 51-cent postage stamp.

 Greene was inducted into Canada's Walk of Fame, found on King Street and Simcoe Street in Toronto, in 2015.